Dominant Pitching Performance

 Early Lead Sets Tone

 The game’s decisive moment arrived in the top of the first inning.
 Greene connected on a 386-foot home run to right field, driving in two runs and giving Detroit an early 2-0 advantage.
 Carpenter crossed the plate on the same play, providing the Tigers with a cushion they would not need to defend.
-Despite the early deficit, the Rangers’ offense could not muster any additional production against Detroit’s battery.

 Complete Game Effort

 Jack Flaherty led the charge for Detroit, earning the win with 5.2 innings of work.
 He allowed three hits and struck out five batters while walking none, effectively neutralizing the Rangers' lineup.
 Tyler Holton provided a brief but necessary bridge in the seventh inning, pitching 0.1 scoreless frames to preserve the lead.
-Keider Montero closed out the game with three perfect innings of relief, earning the save by retiring the side in order and walking one batter.